• Skip to primary navigation

 Should I cook down pumpkin puree?

-If your puree is from a box vs a can, it may be moister and need to be reduced before drying to cut down on drying time.
+If your puree is from a box vs a can, it may be moister and need to be reduced before drying to reduce drying time.
 Simply simmer on the stovetop until the puree has become thick.

 A note about Dehydrator Sheets